ikteng/Age-and-Gender-Predictor/README.md

     The trained model is saved as a .pth file under the models/ directory

 ### Gender Model
-The gender prediction model uses a transfer learning approach, leveraging a pre-trained ResNet18 convolutional neural network.
+The gender prediction model uses a transfer learning approach, leveraging a pre-trained Resnet convolutional neural network.
 The model classifies a face as either male or female based on facial features extracted from images in the UTKFace dataset.

 #### Overview
 1. Label Extraction